pqabelian/abelian-community-website/docs/downloads/latest.md

 - For the first time, you can create wallets, some of them are fully-private and some others are pseudo-private.

 **v3.0.0 Upgrade Notes:**
-1. introduce automatic update mechanism
+1. introduce automatic update mechanism.
-2. introduce U9 batch sending for no more than 500 recipients
+2. introduce U9 batch sending for no more than 500 recipients.
-3. uinified privacy type name: Shield,  Transparent, Transparent/AUT
+3. uinified privacy type name: Shield,  Transparent, Transparent/AUT.
-4. fix issues: reentrancy consolidation, unstable transaction history UI, etc
+4. fix issues: reentrancy consolidation, unstable transaction history UI, etc.
-5. improve account lifecycle management
+5. improve account lifecycle management.
+6. for batch-sending, using 4 columns in CSV, No., name, address, amount.
 :::

 ---